matthew1001/paladin/doc-site/docs/architecture/distributed_sequencer.md

 When a node starts acting as the coordinator, then it  periodically sends a heartbeat message to all nodes that for which it has an active delegation and will accept delegation requests from any other node in the group.

 All sender nodes keep track of the current selected coordinator ( either by reevaluating the deterministic function periodically or caching the result until block height exceeds the current range boundary).
-If they fail to receive a heartbeat message from the current coordinator, then they will chose the next closest node in the hashring (e.g. by reevaluating the hashring function with the unavailable nodes removed).
+If they fail to receive a heartbeat message from the current coordinator, then they will chose the next closest committee member in the hashring (e.g. by reevaluating the hashring function with the unavailable members removed).

 For illustration, consider the following example where nodes B, C, and D have recognized node A as the coordinator and have delegated transactions (labelled `B-1`, `C-1` and `D-1` )to it.